rimonkayastha/blogger_hub/README.md

 * Edit account details
 * Create blog posts with option to upload images
 * Edit and delete blog posts
-* Read and view other users' blog posts in a grid format
+* Read and view other users' blog posts in a grid format with pagination
 * Open a post to view the full content
+* Search for posts using post title or author

 ## How to install this practice project